creativetechdev/MYWorks/Source/ValidationTool/readme.txt

+This has been updated
-This is a tool to check following things in xml files
+This is a tool to check following things in xml files checking